nevan-dsouza/Quarantine-Buddy/README.md

 # Quarantine-Buddy
-Personalize it to keep you busy with the things you love doing
+Personalize it to keep you busy with the things you love doing during your quarantine :)

 References: